-Taking from the past and present, Parisian-based artist and designer Léa Augereau highlights commanding and confident female figures in her work.
+Taking from the past and present, Paris-based artist and designer Léa Augereau highlights commanding and confident female figures in her work.

 Posed in front of a canvas next to an ashtray and coffee mug sat on the nearby table with the calming sound of Egyptian jazz faintly playing in the background, Léa Augereau finds her happy place.

 The prolific Parisian artist is just 27 years old, but she’s already made a name for herself as a painter.
 Through her use of block colours, design cues and vibrant patterning, Léa’s work has a signature calming effect that draws from past and present life.
 With a hint of Matisse and maybe a bit of Rousseau, her figurative portraiture has come to be known for the depictions a commanding female figure that mix strong women, societal expectations and individuality.

 “For me, a strong woman is a female who made her life how she wanted and not by following the rules of patriarchy,” Augereau explains.
 “They’re the kind of women who inspire me.”

 For Léa, however, it goes far beyond a relatable cause.
 She highlights what she calls the “modern woman,” sometimes depicted posing next to a bong, drinking alcohol or in other leisure situations.

 “I think in the future we should be free of all stereotypes,” she continues.
 “I have grown up surrounded by women like that and they’re my example, my inspiration.
 I’m a feminist, but firstly a humanist.”

 From the subtle cues throughout the interior design to the personality of her depicted heroines, Léa also concedes that classic European cinema is a driving influence in her visual form.
 Between old French, Italian and Spanish films, Léa channels her own feelings and experiences into visual depictions and colours across the canvas.